pyofwave/PyOfWave/docs/_sources/Usage/settings.txt

 Backing stores
 ==============

 If you wish to customize how data is handled in PyOfWave, use these variables.
-If you need more details, please see :doc:`CoreModule`.
+If you need more details, please see :doc:`../Extending/CoreModule`.

 .. py:data:: DATASOURCE_STORAGE